jototland/stackedit_workspace/statistikknotater/bayesian.md

 * $X \sim \textrm{Normal}(\mu, 1/\phi)$
 * $\phi \sim \textrm{Gamma}_{\alpha\beta}(v_0/2, v_0 s_0/2)$

+### The gamma distribution is a conjugate prior for the inverse of the standard deviation of the normal distribution

 then after we update our belief with $n$ new observations, our new posterior is